 BIO-425.
-ENDOCRINOLOGY Credits: 4
+ENDOCRINOLOGY Credits: 4 Fees: \$120

-This course will focus on the structure, biochemistry, and function of mammalian hormones and endocrine glands; arian, amphibian and invertebrate hormones will also be discussed, where relevant.
-Clinical pathologies resulting from excess or insufficient hormones will be discussed, as this is essential to mastering an understanding of Endocrinology.
+This course focuses on the structure, biochemistry, and function of mammalian hormones and endocrine glands; avian, amphibian and invertebrate hormones are also discussed, where relevant.
+Clinical pathologies resulting from excess or insufficient hormones are discussed, as this is essential to mastering an understanding of endocrinology.
 Laboratory exercises include experimentation in living systems and computer simulations.
 Lecture: three hours per week; Laboratory, three hours per week.
-Laboratory
+Laboratory Fee \$120.